 Three time Olympic gold medalist Niccolo Campriani, who represented Italy in the men's rifle three-positions, retired in 2017.

-American Ginny Thrasher will not defend her air rifle Title in Tokyo, but can still qualify in another event.
+American Ginny Thrasher will not defend her air rifle Title in Tokyo.
 Decorated American shooter Kim Rhode failed to qualify for the Tokyo Games, which would have been her seventh consecutive Olympics.

 New faces to watch